jedisct1/libsodium-doc/public-key_cryptography/authenticated_encryption.md

 The `crypto_box_open_easy()` function verifies and decrypts a ciphertext produced by `crypto_box_easy()`.

-`c` is a pointer to an authentication tag + encrypted message combination, as produced by `crypto_box_easy()`. `clen` is the length of this authentication tag + encrypted message combination.
+`c` is a pointer to an authentication tag and encrypted message combination, as produced by `crypto_box_easy()`. `clen` is the length of this authentication tag and encrypted message combination.
 Put differently, `clen` is the number of bytes written by `crypto_box_easy()`, which is `crypto_box_MACBYTES` + the length of the message.

-The nonce `n` has to match the nonce used to encrypt and authenticate the message.
+The nonce `n` must match the nonce used to encrypt and authenticate the message.

 `pk` is the public key of the sender that encrypted the message. `sk` is the secret key of the recipient that is willing to verify and decrypt it.

-The function returns `-1` if the verification fails, and `0` on success.
+The function returns `-1` if the verification fails and `0` on success.
 On success, the decrypted message is stored into `m`.

 `m` and `c` can overlap, making in-place decryption possible.

 ## Detached mode

-Some applications may need to store the authentication tag and the encrypted message at different locations.
+Some applications may need to store the authentication tag and encrypted message at different locations.

-For this specific use case, "detached" variants of the functions above are available.
+For this use case, "detached" variants of the functions above are available.

 ```c